 For information and reservations, you can call +39 055-2768224 or email email@example.com

-Currently the setting hosting Eliseo Mattiacci’s GONG contemporary art exhibition, open every day, except Mondays.
+Currently the Belvedere fortress is the setting that is hosting Eliseo Mattiacci’s GONG contemporary art exhibition.
+It is open every day, except Mondays.

 Cost: € 4.00 (Metropolitan City residents), € 5.00 (non-Metropolitan City residents).

-If you wish to visit another tower, with a very special view, don’t forget the Torre di Arnolfo at Palazzo Vecchio.
+If you wish to visit another tower, with a very special view, don’t forget the Palazzo Vecchio’s Torre di Arnolfo.
 It is open year round now, not just in the summer.

 Admission is allowed to visitors aged 8 and up (for the Palazzo Vecchio tower aged 6 and over).
-Admission is free for under 18s.
+Admission is free for kids under 18.